hetalang/HetaSimulator.jl/docs/src/tutorial/sim.md

 ![fig07](./sim-fig07.png)

-The generated figure includes all condition simulations titled with scenario identifier.
-The additional arguments as `vars` and plot options can be used as well.
+The generated figure includes all scenarios titled with scenario identifier.
+The additional keyword arguments as `vars` and plot options can be used in the `plot` function as well.

-`sim` results applied for multiple scenario can be translated into `DataFrame`.
+`sim` results for multiple scenarios can be converted into `DataFrame`.

 ```julia
 # convert everything into DataFrame